Ford says it will roll out a cheaper electric pickup truck

 At Monday's event, Ford executives didn't make the case that the future is clean or green or eco-conscious.
 Instead, one word ruled the day: affordable.

-This has long been the goal for a number of automakers: a truly affordable EV — one that competes with gas cars when it comes to the upfront sticker price, without factoring in government subsidies or the savings from gasoline.
-And, no small detail, it has to be profitable for companies, too.
+This has long been the goal for a number of automakers: a truly affordable EV — one that competes with gasoline-powered cars when it comes to the up-front sticker price, without factoring in government subsidies or the savings from not using gasoline.
+And, no small detail, it has to be profitable for companies too.

 Chinese automakers have cracked this code, and Western automakers are painfully aware of the need to catch up.
-Tesla's been teasing a cheaper vehicle for years, and CEO Elon Musk says it's actually coming this year.
+Tesla has been teasing a cheaper vehicle for years, and CEO Elon Musk says it's actually coming this year.
 Chevrolet is on the verge of bringing back the bargain-priced Chevy Bolt.

 And at the $30,000 price point, Ford thinks it can unlock a wide range of buyers who aren't tempted by the pricier EVs available right now.
 "It is a radically better proposition for some customers, who charge at home, don't go long distances, less than 300 miles," CEO Jim Farley told reporters after the event.

-Ford's plan centers on dramatically simplifying the vehicle and breaking it up into three separate pieces, which are built in parallel and then combined together.
+Ford's plan centers on dramatically simplifying the vehicle and breaking it up into three separate pieces, which will be built in parallel and then combined together.

 It's still aspirational.
 "There is risk," Farley said.
 "The automotive industry has a graveyard littered with affordable vehicles that were launched in our country with all good intentions.
 And they fizzled out."

-But after canceling its large electric SUV and just recently delaying a next-generation of electric full-size trucks and vans, Ford held this splashy event in Louisville to make it clear it was moving forward — really — with this project.
+But after canceling its large electric SUV and just recently delaying a next generation of electric full-size trucks and vans, Ford held this splashy event in Louisville to make it clear it is moving forward — really — with this project.

 Political headwinds, global realities

 Technically, what Ford announced is not just a single vehicle but a vehicle platform, which will eventually be adapted into a variety of vehicles that are all built the same way.
-They'll be assembled in Kentucky, with lower-cost lithium iron phosphate batteries from a Ford battery plant in Marshall, Mich.
-All together, it's a $5 billion investment for Ford.
+They'll be assembled in Kentucky with lower-cost lithium iron phosphate batteries from a Ford battery plant in Marshall, Michigan.
+Altogether, it's a $5 billion investment for Ford.

-The Kentucky plant, which currently makes the Ford Escape and Lincoln Corsair, will close for renovations and retooling, and reopen with 2,200 jobs, 600 fewer people than it employs now.
+The Kentucky plant, which currently makes the Ford Escape and Lincoln Corsair, will close for renovations and retooling and will reopen with 2,200 jobs, 600 fewer people than it employs now.
 (Farley said there will be no layoffs.)
-The Marshall plant, which had faced an uncertain future, will now be set to open with some 1,800 jobs created.
+The Marshall plant, which had faced an uncertain future, will now be set to open with some 1,700 jobs created.

 It might seem like a strange time for a company to boast about a major EV project.
 President Trump, following through on a campaign promise, has been systematically dismantling the incentives and regulations that pushed automakers to make more EVs.
 Demand for battery-powered cars has come in lower than carmakers' expectations, and with federal tax credits expiring at the end of September, that trend is expected to slow even more.